aalbatross/streams4cpp/doc/UserGuide.md

 Each of the above implementations provide some common set of operations categorised as:
 1. **Transformation**: These operation transforms the incoming data.
 This step where the source input can be enriched with variety of common transforms like, map, flatmap, filter, skip, limit, sorted, distinct, sliding, fixed etc.
-2. **Reduction**: These operation reduces data to results, they are also terminal operations which concludes processing by yielding aggregate of data, some common operations are toVector, groupingBy, reduce, collect, joining, partitioningBy etc.
+2. **Reduction**: These operation reduces data to results, they are also terminal operations which concludes processing by yielding aggregate of data, some common operations are toVector, groupingByOrdered, reduce, collect, joining, partitioningBy etc.

 ## Transformations
 Transformation are the operations which transform the incoming data.